buildbuddy-io/buildbuddy/docs/enterprise-api.md

   // overrides will take precedence.
 Otherwise all env vars set in
   // buildbuddy.yaml will still apply.
   map<string, string> env = 7;

+  message ReportingMetadata {
+    string branch = 1;
+    string commit_sha = 2;
+  }
+  // This metadata will be used when reporting build metadata to the BuildBuddy UI
+  // and for reporting Github commit statuses.
+  // Can differ from `ref` if you want to check out a commit sha but include
+  // the branch name in the reporting, or if you want to report statuses to
+  // a different commit_sha than the one checked out.
+  // If not set, fields will default to `ref`.
+  ReportingMetadata reporting_metadata = 8;
 }
 ```